-Both savings accounts and money market accounts are liquid, meaning you can get your money out at any time.
-Federal regulations limit you to six electronic, telephone or preauthorized transfers per month, and no more than three of them can be by check, draft or debit card.
+Whether you have a savings or a money market account, federal regulations limit you to 6 electronic, telephone or preauthorized transfers per month, and no more than 3 of those can be by check, draft or debit card.
 You can make unlimited withdrawals by teller, ATM or by mail.

-The minimum balance required to open a savings account is usually quite low, sometimes just $1 or $5, but don't let that fool you.
-A fair number of institutions require a minimum balance of $100, $500, even $1,000 to avoid paying a monthly maintenance fee.
-Since the interest rates on these accounts are usually so low, it doesn't take many fees to eat up your interest payments and, possibly, erode the principal.
+The minimum balance required to open a savings account is usually quite low, sometimes just $1 or $5, but you'll probably need much more than that in the account to avoid fees.
+A fair number of institutions require a minimum balance of $100, $500, even $1,000 if you want to avoid triggering a monthly maintenance fee.
+And because the interest rates on these accounts are usually very low, it doesn't take many fees to eat up your interest payments and erode your principal.

 The minimum balance to avoid fees on money market accounts can be even higher, with some banks demanding as much as $10,000 to avoid a $25 per month fee.

-High-yield savings and money market accounts used to be found most often at online banks that had no brick-and-mortar facilities.
+High-yield savings and money market accounts used to be found most often at online-only banks.
 The idea was that they had less overhead and could pay better rates.
-But that changed as the traditional banks saw customers pour money into the accounts to get higher yields.
-Now you can find many traditional banks offering high-yield savings and money market accounts.
-The catch is you have to open them online and manage the account online -- allow electronic statements, make electronic transfers and use a debit card.
+But that changed as the traditional banks saw customers pour money into the accounts to enjoy the higher rates.
+Now, you find many traditional banks offering high-yield savings and money market accounts.
+But you may have to open and manage the account online.

-A savings or money market account can be a great place to build and keep your emergency fund, especially if it's a high-yield account.
-Everyone should have enough cash on hand to last through three to six months of unemployment.
-An emergency fund can also be used to see you through a true emergency: Getting your only car running again is an emergency, replacing a broken television is not.
+A savings or money market account can be a great place to build and keep an emergency fund, especially if you've found a high-yield account.
+Each of us needs to have enough cash on hand to last through up to 6 months of unemployment or other emergency, such as getting your only car running again so you won't lose your job.